Metalab/More-Than-A-Rocket-Silo/chapters/2_the_cellar_dungeon.md

 Get the cellar key

 #### Story
 Nuri heard that there is a cellar full of useful stuff below the Metalab.
 But to get there she needs the cellar key.
-In the Whateverlab she finds the key cabinet which is full of different keys wit h different colors.
-She needs to know the color of the cellar key to take it.
+In the Whateverlab she finds the key cabinet.
+The cabinet has a dispenser with a code lock. the code lock has six digits and accepts only hexadecimal input.
+If she enters the right code she gets the corresponding key.
+Right below the cabinet is a hint:
+    The key for the cellar has the color of a caffienated drink. -> c0ffee The key for the hackersurprise has the color of ten years -> decade The key for the weather station has the color of a bad ass. -> bada55

 ------------------

 ### The cellar fuse
 #### Items Required
 * Tin foil
-* Cellar key
+* Cellar Key

 #### Items Provided